 I feel very privileged to be the second Head of St Peter’s Girls Prep School.
 My association with the school started in 2006, as a parent, when my daughter joined the school as one of the founding pupils.
 My son also joined the St Peter’s family a few years later.

-Our Student-Led Academic meetings with the girls and their parents on academic progress, places the responsibility with the girls to learn, set goals and make the most of their time at school.
+Our Student-Led Academic meetings, involving the girls and their parents, place the responsibility on the girls to learn, set goals and make the most of their time at school.
 This initiative has empowered our girls to develop their own strategies to manage the areas of school life they have found challenging and put strategies, plans and approaches in place to make progress.